CampbellMcDowall/DunedinIoT/development/gateways/changingIpSettings/README.md

 <img src="changingNetworkImages/taskbar.png" width="300">

-This is the screen you will be taken to…
+This is the screen you will be taken to.

 <img src="changingNetworkImages/networkAndSharing.png" width="600">